zacanger/niddesa/text/generated-translations/cullaniddesa/16-chinese-google.md

-Or, observe that the world is empty for twelve reasons: Form is not a living being, not a life, not a human being, not a student Brahman, not a woman, not a man, not the real self, not what we are, not me, not mine, not anything Human beings are not anyone’s; to feel... (slightly) thinking... action...
+Or, observe that the world is empty for twelve reasons: Form is not a living being, not a life, not a human being, not a student Brahman, not a woman, not a man, not the real self, not what we are, not me, not mine, not anything Human beings are not anyone's; to feel... (slightly) thinking... action...
 Consciousness is not a living being, not a life, not a human being, not a student Brahman, not a woman, not a man, not the true self, not what we are, not me, It's not mine, it's not anyone's, it's not anyone's, so observing the world